Playground Planning

 8-Step Playground Planning Checklist

-To help you decide what type of playground is suitable for your project and concept, we have created a step-by-step playground planning checklist that will prompt your thinking process and guide you in the right direction.
-We recommend approaching playground construction projects using the 8-step playground construction plan below:
+To help you decide what type of playground is suitable for your project and concept, we have created a step-by-step checklist that will prompt your thinking process and guide you in the right direction.
+We approach playground planning by looking at the following factors below:

 Budget and Funding